johndun/experiments/codebuddy_prompts/image_data.md

-## CR1: Create tiny test datasets
+## Template

 Complete the following steps one at a time.
 If you run into any problems, stop your work and I will assist you.
+Do not use the PROJECT_PATH environment variable in any python scripts.

+Checkout working branch
+  - Create and checkout the dev branch.

+{{instructions}}

+Merge changes to the main branch
+- Stage and commit all changes
+- Merge changes to the main branch

+## CR1: Create tiny test datasets

 Initial setup
-  - Create and checkout the dev branch.
   - Create the following directories at the top level of the project: test_data, scripts

 Create the `scripts/initialize_test_image_data.py` script